LaxarJS/laxar/docs/manuals/project_from_scratch.md

 ```

 Note that `data-ax-page` is an arbitrary attribute used by `init.js` to identify the anchor for the LaxarJS flow.
-Instead, you could also use an ID or some other unambiguous way of selecting a DIV element.
+Instead, you could also use an ID or some other unambiguous way of selecting the desired container element.

 ### Webpack Configuration